Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Brett Feldman - Goldman Sachs & Co.

 Thanks.
 And two questions if you don't mind.
 You were talking earlier about how the cost synergies are reasonably easy to identify and achieve in this transaction and that it's all about more how you go to market, that you'd noted how much incremental scale in the enterprise market you're going to achieve by combining with CenturyLink.
-Maybe just anecdotally, if possible, talk to us about where you think you've been missing chances to win business in the past, because you just didn't have the scale?
+Maybe just anecdotally, if possible, talk to us about where you think you've been missing chances to win business in the past, because you just didn't have the scale.
 And what kind of doors do you think are going to be open to the company now that you can pursue?

 And then just as an extension of this question on the deal, CenturyLink announced sort of what the management team is going to look like when this transaction closes.
 I'm curious what are you doing on your side to prepare for the integration, particularly around things like head count retention?